Pa-Natthapas/pcap_scanner/README.md

 but the Sequential Probability Ratio Test looked at the actual sequence of outcomes, saw success after success, and cleared it as *Benign*.

+### Why the initial stage fails: hosts seen only once
+The weak step is estimating θ₀ and θ₁, which is done by splitting hosts on the threshold Ξ and pooling each group's success rate.
+This assumes that the distributions is bimodal.
+Where in reality, it is not.

+**Rule of thumb:** if that number is `1`, ignore every verdict with a low `OF` count.
+`1 of 1` is noise. `3 of 340` is evidence.

 ### Other scope limits

 - **TCP only.** TRW depends on the SYN / SYN-ACK / RST handshake.
 UDP and ICMP scans are not